SCOPE OF THIS CHAPTER

 Local Authority Children's Social Care is responsible for taking into account health and safety issues and security arrangements when planning each conference.
 See also Section 6, Exclusion of Family Members from a Conference.

-As a minimum quorum, at every conference there should be attendance by Local Authority Children's Social Care and at least two other professional groups or agencies, which have had direct contact with each child who is the subject of the conference.
+As a minimum quorum, at every conference there should be attendance by Local Authority Children's Social Care and at least 2 other practitioner groups or agencies, which have had direct contact with each child who is the subject of the conference.

-- A child has not had relevant contact with three agencies e.g. pre-birth conferences;
+- A child has not had relevant contact with 3 agencies e.g. pre-birth conferences;

 - Sufficient information is available; and